-Younger men receive faster care for heart attacks, angina compared with women of same ageMarch 17th, 2014 in Cardiology /
+Younger men receive faster care for heart attacks, angina compared with women of same ageMarch 17, 2014 in Medicine & Health / Cardiology

 A new study indicates that in younger adults experiencing heart attacks and angina, men are more likely to receive faster care compared with women.
 The study, published in CMAJ (Canadian Medical Association Journal) also found that gender-related factors affected access to care for both men and women.

 To understand why sex differences in mortality exist in younger men and women with acute coronary syndrome, researchers included 1123 patients aged 18 to 55 years recruited from 24 centres across Canada, 1 in the United States and 1 in Switzerland.
 Of the participants, 362 (32%) were women and 761 (68%) were men.
 The median age for women was 50 and for men 49 years.

 Within 24 hours after admission to hospital, patients completed a survey that asked about gender-related issues such as "traditional" masculine and feminine traits of personality, responsibility for housework, education level and health status before the event.